Russian Service

 About the Service

-The Service’s coverage of the Kremlin’s “partial mobilization” and Ukraine’s counteroffensive drove significant traffic spikes.
+The Service’s coverage of local reactions to the Kremlin’s “partial mobilization” and Ukraine’s counteroffensive drove significant traffic spikes.

-Radio Svoboda frequently reports on public corruption and illegal businesses in Russian political spheres.
+Radio Svoboda reports on Russian political dissidents and democratic forces working to promote civil society in Russia, public corruption, and illegal businesses in Russian political spheres.

 Reaching Audiences